manuelaromero-guadaltel/docs/ETF_quickstart.rst

   * navigate through the web applicattion
   * start a test
-  * see a report of an already finished test
+  * monitor a test run
-  * download a report
-  * delete a report
+  * watch and manage test reports

 .. contents:: Contents
    :local: